-Parents assign the child a SR for each day and clinicians assign a SR during each clinic visit.
+Parents assign to the child's speech a SR for each day, and clinicians assign a SR during each clinic visit.
 Lidcombe Program treatment goals are specified with those SR scores (see "Treatment goals for Stage 2," page 10).

 A flexible measurement